borbware/unity-basics-course/programming/1-variables.md

     multi-line
     comment */
     ```
-* comments are not executed
+* Comments are not executed
-* use to
+* Use to
   1) explain your intent
   2) comment out actual code for testing and debugging